What is alliin?

 However, normal allicin is not stable.
 Allicin molecules have a very short half-life, as they react with many surrounding proteins.
 Allicin is further metabolized to vinyldithiines.
-Allicin decomposes to other sulfur containing molecules (thiosulfonates and disulfides).
+Allicin decomposes into other sulfur-containing molecules (thiosulfonates and disulfides).
 This breakdown occurs within hours at room temperature and within minutes during cooking.
 In this sense, natural allicin in the chopped or crushed garlic is not stable, and could not be utilized as a supplement for bulk usage.
-Therefore, stablized allicin is a must.
-You will find that in most nutritional facts label of supplements containing allicin says that their allicin is stabilized allicin.
-Non-stablized allicin is useless.
+Therefore, stabilized allicin is a must.
+You will find that most nutritional facts label of supplements containing allicin says that their allicin is stabilized allicin.
+Non-stabilized allicin is useless.

 About odor and popularity

-Alliiin is odorless and less know to the consumers.
+Alliin is odorless and less known to the consumers.

-Most allicin supplements has been deodorized, and no smell can be found.
+Most allicin supplements have been deodorized, and no smell can be found.

-Many medicinal effect of garlic products are probably, or at least partly, attributable to alliin, whereas the extent that alliin contributes to the beneficial function of garlic is not quite clear.
+Many medicinal effects of garlic products are probably, or at least partly, attributable to alliin, whereas the extent that which alliin contributes to the beneficial function of garlic is not quite clear.
 Systematic studying of the nutraceutical or medicinal effect of alliin is lacking.

 Main components of garlic